pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## TLDR
-People make mistakes so divorce is accepted.
 History shows cultural norms change.
 Polyamory & ENM just another relationship style.
 Its not for everyone.

 ## Why it would work
 - some humans crave stability AND variety